shalicke/itermcolors-solargrey/README.md

 - the same L*a*b lightness relationships through the 'base' colors
 - zero hue in the base set

 So, essentially, it's a mono version.
-Monoized?
+Monoized.

 Note:  Right now, this is only really effective if you are controlling the base 16 terminal colors (e.g. an .Xresources palette or Terminal/iTerm color set.)